-The immunoglobulins (Ig) are the second most abundant proteins in rabbit blood after albumin.
-These proteins are used by the immune system to bind and neutralize foreign molecules entering the bloodstream.
-Of the five immunoglobulin isotypes (IgA, IgD, IgE, IgG, and IgM), immunoglobulin G (IgG) is the most abundant and constitutes about 75% of the total serum immunoglobulins.
-The IgG concentration in normal rabbit serum ranges from 5 mg/ml to 10 mg/ml.
+The immunoglobulins (Ig) are the second most abundant proteins in human blood after albumin.
+These proteins are used by the immune system to bind to and neutralize foreign molecules entering the bloodstream.
+Of the five immunoglobulin isotypes (IgE, IgD, IgE, IgG, and IgM), immunoglobulin E (IgE) is the least abundant form of the total immunoglobulins in serum.
+Although the blood levels of IgE are typically only 0.05% of IgG concentrations, IgE is capable of triggering the most powerful immune response.